-The writer and her creativity...
+Writing and creativity...

 My whole life I’ve been a writer and storyteller.
 A curious and imaginative kid, storytelling started out quite innocently as a way to gain attention from family by turning what I thought was a ho-hum childhood into an exciting adventure.